U.S. backs giving poorer countries access to COVID-19 vaccine patents, reversing stance

-United StatesU.S. backs giving poorer countries access to COVID-19 vaccine patents, reversing stance

-U.S. President Joe Biden on Wednesday threw his support behind waiving intellectual property rights for COVID-19 vaccines, bowing to mounting pressure from Democratic lawmakers and more than 100 other countries, but angering pharmaceutical companies. read more
+(Reuters) -U.S. President Joe Biden on Wednesday threw his support behind waiving intellectual property rights for COVID-19 vaccines, bowing to mounting pressure from Democratic lawmakers and more than 100 other countries, but angering pharmaceutical companies.

 Following are comments on the latest developments.